fekuna/go-post-article/README.md

     make run

 ### POSTMAN COLLECTION
-    i have inserted postman collection in this collection
+    i have inserted postman collection in this project